Sherpur Upazila: Administration

 The union parishads are subdivided into 220 mauzas and 322 villages.

 In the 2009 upazila elections, Md Mujibur Rahman Majanu was elected Upazila Chairman, while MA Halim and Mosammat Ajmi Ara Parveenwere elected vice chairmen.
 The Upazila Nirbahi Officer (UNO), who administers the upazila for the central government, is AKM Sarwar Jahan.

 Sherpur Municipality is subdivided into 9 wards and 19 mahallas.

 Education

-There are one government college, 8 non-government general college, 5 non-government technical college, 42 Secondary School, 3 Institute in the upazila.
-Among them 4 Fazil Madrasha and 38 Dakhil Madrasha Average literacy 36.3%; male 41.5%, female 31%.
+There is a government college, eight non-government general colleges, five non-government technical colleges, 42 secondary schools, and three institutes in the upazila.
+Among them are 42 madrasas.
+Average literacy is 36.3%; male 41.5%, female 31%.